 The main goal of vapor barrier installation is to control moisture diffusion.
 When ground moisture enters the structure through the floor slabs, it can cause the wood to rot and trigger the growth of mildew and mold.
 Moisture can also build up in the walls and the attic, causing poor air quality.
 A vapor barrier is a type of vapor retarder, and this crawl space plastic is the permeability level that makes it considered a vapor barrier.

 The 3 Classes of Permeability for Vapor Barriers

 Vapor barriers are classified under Class I and Class II.

-Choosing the right “Vapor Retarder” is important when it comes to the matters of your home or building.
-That’s why our specialists are thoroughly educated on the liners we sell to advise the best product for your application.
+Choosing the right insulation vapor barrier is important when it comes to the matters of your home or building.
+That’s why our crawl space vapor barrier specialists are thoroughly educated on the liners we sell to advise the best product for your application.
 The specs are available on our site so you can see for yourself how the product measures up.

 Questions about your upcoming crawlspace project?
 Contact Our Company today to have them answered!

 Americover is the smart source for vapor barrier plastic, polyethylene and plastic sheeting solutions.
 Our friendly, knowledgeable staff is here to answer your questions and fulfill orders Monday-Friday from 6 a.m. to 6:30 p.m.
 Pacific Standard Time.
 If you would like to speak with one of our experts, call us at 760-388-6294 or email email@example.com.